Liumouliu/OriCNN/README.md

 2. ACT_test.
 Large-scale dataset for testing.
 Note the number of testing cross-view image pairs are 10x bigger than [CVUSA dataset](https://github.com/viibridges/crossnet)

+To download the dataset, I would suggest using wget.
+For example: wget --continue --progress=dot:mega --tries=0 THE_LINK_I_SEND_YOU

 # Codes and Models

 ## Overview